 The Main Question

 Do you feel like your smartphone camera is restricting you?
 Until you do, don’t feel forced to make the upgrade.
 A DSLR is fun and useful, but it’s not the only way to engage in photography as a hobby.
-In fact, there are some very talented photographers using only their iPhone cameras to take pictures.
+In fact, there are some very talented photographers using only their iPhone cameras to take pictures, and with every upgrade smartphone cameras are getting lots of new features.

 Have you got more questions about making the upgrade from a smartphone camera to a DSLR?
 Do you want to share your own experiences with other users?
 Join the conversation in the comments section below.